Showing that it can be done

 Monika Żaczkiewicz: We also emphasised the crucial importance of ergonomics and the environment – and, above all, user comfort.
 Trapezoid angles have been incorporated into the design in line with ergonomic standards and selected so that the seats are comfortable in any arrangement.
 By far the most important aspect of the design is the ability to reposition its body.
 A lot of research has shown that this is clearly a key ergonomic need.
 ‘Impositio’ responds to different needs, making it possible to change the way you sit and adjust the form of the seat.

 ‘Impositio’ is a segmental project that, when reproduced, can be used to create many different arrangements.
 When selecting the materials, we found a compromise between durability and the environment.
 We focused on concrete, the production of which involves crushed, secondary material, and we gave its raw character a warm feel with wooden upholstery.
-The design uses a single mould – so it is also economical and avoids the unnecessary consumption of materials,
+The design uses a single mould – so it is also economical and avoids the unnecessary consumption of materials.

-says Marta Sowińska.
+says Marta Sowińska

 Do nature and the environment play a significant role in your designs?